About NCA4 Vol. II

 - Our Changing Climate [NCA4 Vol. I summary]

-- Energy Supply, Delivery, & Demand
+- Energy Supply, Delivery, and Demand

-Ecosystem Services, & Biodiversity
+Ecosystem Services, and Biodiversity

 - Coastal Effects

-- Oceans & Marine Resources
+- Oceans and Marine Resources

-- Agriculture & Rural Communities
+- Agriculture and Rural Communities

-- Built Environment, Urban Systems, & Cities
+- Built Environment, Urban Systems, and Cities

 - Air Quality